Death of Sadaf Naeem

-Sadaf Naeem (1982 - 30 October 2022) was a Pakistani journalist.
-She worked as a news reporter with Channel 5 from 2009 until her death in 2022.
-She had also worked as a model and TV host in different TV channels.
-Sadaf died on 30 October 2022 at the age of 40 in an accident after falling from a container during the Azadi March of the Pakistan Tehrek-e-Insaf (PTI) from GT Road, Lahore to Kamoke, Gujranwala.
+Sadaf Naeem (1982–30 October 2022) was a Pakistani journalist.
+She worked as a news reporter with Channel 5 from 2009 until her death.
+She died on 30 October 2022 at the age of 40 in an accident after falling from a container during the Azadi March II of the Pakistan Tehrek-e-Insaf (PTI) from Grand Trunk Road, Lahore to Kamoke, Gujranwala.

 Life and career

 Sadaf was born in 1982 in Ichhra, Lahore, Punjab, and started her career as a model on different TV shows but later she joined Khabrain Media Group and was at Channel 5 since 2009.
 She had two brothers and one sister.
 Sadaf was married to the press photographer Naeem Bhatti and had 2 children.